Don’t freeze your teaching before winter break.

 At what moment in the class can you do this game?
 Anytime!
 It can be used as a brain break or a full-fledged movement and TPR exercise.
 You can make it as short or as long as you'd like.
 When I used this activity, five minutes would turn to twenty; time flew by instantly.
 You'll enjoy hearing your students’ reasoning behind their choices, and they’ll enjoy a healthy discussion that they think is not school-related.

 Here are two easy options for playing Este o ese:

 PearDeck, which lets every student in the classroom participate using their Chromebooks, and

 If you haven't used PearDeck, it's a platform where teachers can create and present content on a big screen.
 Students can follow along on their devices and interact when invited, making the presentation more immersive.
 It integrates easily with Google Classroom and is accessible across devices.

 You can also download the Google Slides file below if your students are not in a 1:1 classroom.
-You will automatically get an editable copy of the file on your Google Drive when you click the link.
+When you click the link, you will automatically get an editable copy of the file on your Google Drive.

 You’re in the Home Stretch, and We Want to Help!

 These resources are a great place to start if you're looking for an easy way to keep your students engaged in learning Spanish this winter.
 I hope you enjoy using them as much as I enjoyed creating them!

 Former Spanish teacher based in Columbia, MD.
 She holds a Bachelor of Arts in Spanish Language and Literature from la Universidad del Zulia and a Master's degree in Spanish Linguistics from the University of Colorado at Boulder.
 Her interests include SEL education in the world language classroom, theater, and how to make the world a less scary place.Explore more related to this author